joshuafinchCC/azure-portal/README.md

 </p>

 <h1 align = "center">Azure Portal Basics</h1>
 This tutorial covers the creation and management of various Azure services such as <b>Resource Groups and Storage Accounts</b>.
-Resource groups are the basis for which all your other projects are created within Azure.
+Resource groups are the basis for which all your other projects are created within Azure

 <br />